Changing the Frame: Civic Engagement Through a Racial Equity Lens

 A new analysis by the Institute for Research on Race and Public Policy at the University of Illinois at Chicago applies a racial and ethnic equity lens to capture a broader analysis of civic life.Download the Full Report

 Traditional measures of civic engagement recognize people using their right to vote or donating their time, money, or labor for the greater good of the community.
 While these acts contribute to our social fabric, they are not the only ways people engage in civic action, particularly communities of color.

-Summary: Changing The Frame
+Research Brief: Changing The Frame

 This report counters the perception of declining civic participation in Chicago by taking into account the way Black, Latinx, and working-class people engage in their communities, from helping their neighbors to organizing civic action.

 According to the analysis, race and class differences in civic engagement disappear or reverse when including a wide range of less formal activities and forms of collective organizing practiced among Black, Latinx, and working-class people in Chicago.
 The study also finds racial inequities and the practices as well as policies that reinforce them shape how Black and Latinx communities choose to engage in civic participation.

 #TrustTalks, Episode 9: Civic Engagement Through a Racial Equity Lens (December 2022)

 Under the Trust’s Building Collective Power strategy, The Chicago Community Trust commissioned the Institute for Research on Race and Public Policy at the University of Illinois Chicago to dig deeper into the current civic engagement landscape in Chicago.
 In this episode, we explore findings from the report, and the role government institutions, media, and philanthropy can play in strengthening our region’s civic ecosystem.
 Featuring Iván Arenas, Brett Chase, and Sadia Sindhu in conversation with the Trust’s Maritza Bandera.